 A holographic will is entirely handwritten, and created without the help of a lawyer, witnesses or notaries.
 However, these wills must name a beneficiary, be written by the deceased, and the testator must be of sound mind.
 Some states do not recognize holographic wills, and some states will legally accept a holographic will for soldiers at war or sailors at sea.
 However, such wills become invalid when they return to land or leave the military.

 Tips for Estate Planning

 - The prospect of making a complete estate plan can seem overwhelming, but a financial advisor who specializes in estate planning can help.
-Finding such an advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.